-A shareholder’s agreement is a legal document traditionally drafted upon the formation of a new business.
-This agreement protects the individual’s investments and outlines how that company is to be managed.
+A shareholders agreement is a legal document traditionally drafted upon the formation of a new business.
+Good shareholders agreements protect investments, outline how a company is to be managed and avoid disputes.

-These agreements can also provide for valuation of shares in the event of an exit.
-It also sets out the terms of any dividend policy which is to be implemented.
-These agreements can provide a resolution of disputes between shareholders.
+An agreement should cover key issues such as valuation of shares in the event of an exit, the terms of any dividend policy which is to be implemented and a process and specifics for resolution of disputes between shareholders.

 In addition, provisions can be included to ensure minority shareholders receive the same return on their investment as majority shareholders.
 This is in the event of a sale to a third party.